kserve/kserve/docs/MULTIMODELSERVING_GUIDE.md

 it is more challenging to deploy thousands to hundreds of thousands of models on a Kubernetes cluster.
 Furthermore, there are an increasing number of use cases of serving neural network-based models.
 Those models are better served on GPUs to achieve reasonable latency.
-However, since GPUs are expensive resources, it is very costly to serve a lot of GPU-based models.
+However, since GPUs are expensive resources, it is costly to serve many GPU-based models.

 The original design of KFServing deploys one model per InferenceService.
 But, its 'one model, one server' paradigm presents challenges for a Kubernetes cluster when dealing with a large number of models.